-Following the introduction of the fourth Capital Requirements Directive, rules were introduced to the General Organisational Requirements, Senior Management Functions and Remuneration parts of the PRA Rulebook and the Senior Management Arrangements, Systems and Controls manual of the FCA Handbook.
+Following the introduction of the fifth Capital Requirements Directive, rules were introduced to the General Organisational Requirements, Senior Management Functions and Remuneration parts of the PRA Rulebook and the Senior Management Arrangements, Systems and Controls manual of the FCA Handbook.
 These require the Group to include a compliance statement on our website in relation to these rules.
 Our explanation of how we meet these requirements can be found in the document below, which covers (1) Governance (2) Remuneration and (3) Reporting.
 Further relevant details may be found in our latest Annual Report and Accounts and in our Directors’ biographies, all of which are on this website.

 Virgin Money UK PLC